 CKDatabase object.
 Any data written to the private database is visible only to the current user and is stored in that user’s iCloud account.
 Data written to the public database is visible to all users of the app and is stored in the app’s iCloud storage.

-For a running CloudKit app, a container’s public database is always readable, even when there is no active iCloud account configured on the device.
-Saving records to the public database and accessing the private database in any way requires the presence of an active iCloud account on the device.
-If your app does more than read data from the public database, check for an active iCloud account at startup and adjust your interface accordingly.
-For example, if no iCloud account is available, disable any UI for saving records and notify the user that saving records requires an active iCloud account.
+For a running CloudKit app, a container’s public database is always readable, even when the user is not signed in to their iCloud account on the device.
+Saving records to the public database and accessing the private database requires that the user be signed in.
+If your app does more than read data from the public database, check to see whether the user is signed in before saving records.
+To avoid errors, disable the parts of your user interface that save records until the user signs in.

 Managing Data in CloudKit

-Inside the public and private databases, you organize your app’s data using records and use them to move data between your app and iCloud.
-Records are dictionaries of key-value pairs represented by the
+Inside the public and private databases, you organize your app’s data using records, represented by instances of the

 CKDatabase classes.
 Operation objects can operate on multiple records at once and can be configured with dependencies to ensure that records are saved in the proper order.
 Operation objects are based on the

-NSOperation class and can be integrated with your app’s other workflows easily.
-Fetch operations require that you already know the ID of the record you want.
+NSOperation class and can be integrated with your app’s other workflows.

-If you do not know the ID of a record, CloudKit provides the ability to search for records using a predicate.
-A predicate-based search lets you locate records whose fields contain certain values.
+If you know the ID of the record you want, use a fetch operation.
+If you do not know the ID of a record, CloudKit provides the ability to query for records using a predicate.
+A predicate-based query lets you locate records whose fields contain certain values.
 You use this predicate with a

 CKQuery object to specify both the search criteria and sorting options for the returned records.
 You then execute the query using a

-CKQuery object, but instead of executing that query explicitly, you save the subscription to the server only once.
-After that, the server sends push notifications to your app whenever a change occurs that matches your search criteria.
-For example, you can use subscriptions to detect the creation or deletion of records or to detect when the field of a record changed to a specific value.
-Upon receiving the push notification from the server, you can fetch the changed record and update your app.
+CKQuery object, but instead of executing that query explicitly, you save the subscription to the server.
+After that, the server sends push notifications to your app whenever a change occurs that matches the predicate.
+For example, you can use subscriptions to detect the creation or deletion of records or to detect when the field of a record changes to a specific value.
+Upon receiving the push notification from the server, you can fetch the changed record and update your object model.